aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/README.md

 ![sfn-workflow](./doc/stepfunctions_graph_horizontal.png)

-[An Amazon EventBridge rule and a AWS CloudTrail Trail](https://docs.aws.amazon.com/eventbridge/latest/userguide/log-s3-data-events.html) are setup so that a new execution of the AWS Step Functions workflow will be triggered when data is dropped on to a specific bucket location.
+[An Amazon EventBridge rule and a AWS CloudTrail Trail](https://docs.aws.amazon.com/eventbridge/latest/userguide/log-s3-data-events.html) are setup so that a new execution of the AWS Step Functions workflow can be triggered when data is dropped on to a specific bucket location.
 The workflow starts with a SageMaker Training job (`Train model (r-fable-forecasting)`) to train a forecasting model using the container we have built, and generates evaluation report for the model using a SageMaker Processing job (`Evaluate model`).
-Then a AWS Lambda function will be executed to send an email which includes model information and evaluation to a reviewer using [Amazon Simple Email Service (SES)](https://aws.amazon.com/ses/) (`Send email for approval`).
+Then a AWS Lambda function is executed to send an email which includes model information and evaluation to a reviewer using [Amazon Simple Email Service (SES)](https://aws.amazon.com/ses/) (`Send email for approval`).
 Also within the email, reviewer can decide to approve the model or reject the model with a click of an hyperlink, backed by [Amazon API Gateway](https://aws.amazon.com/api-gateway/).
-Once approved, the model will be created and saved as a [SageMaker Model](https://docs.aws.amazon.com/sagemaker/latest/dg/deploy-model.html) (`Save Model`) for inference use.
+Once approved, the model is created and is saved as a [SageMaker Model](https://docs.aws.amazon.com/sagemaker/latest/dg/deploy-model.html) (`Save Model`) for inference use.

 The architecture diagram is shown below.

 ![architecture](./doc/Reinvent-Demo-architecture.png)

 ### Setup
 Don't worry.
 All the resources in the architecture is ready for you to deploy in a CloudFormation template.
-Please follow the [link](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/template) to create a new stack with [the template](./cloudformation/human_approval.yaml) in the CloudFormation console.
+Please follow the links to create a new stack with [the other template](./cloudformation/human_approval.yaml) in the [CloudFormation console](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/template).
 This time, you would need to provide the following parameters:
-- ContainerImage: the URI of the container image we used for SageMaker Training and Processing in a form of `{account-id}.dkr.ecr.{region}.amazonaws.com/r-fable-trip-forecasting:latest`.
+- **ContainerImage**: the URI of the container image we used for SageMaker Training and Processing in a form of `{account-id}.dkr.ecr.{region}.amazonaws.com/r-fable-trip-forecasting:latest`.
 You can get it in ECR console, or the `image` variable from the script [sagemaker_training.r](./sagemaker_training.r) in the RStudio IDE.
-- Email: an email address that will be used to send and receive the evaluation report sent by Amazon SES.
+- **Email**: an email address that is used to send and receive the evaluation report sent by Amazon SES.
 Note that you will receive a verification email during the CloudFormation stack creation.
-You need to verify it before receiving emails from the workflow.
+You must verify it before receiving emails from the workflow.
-- SageMakerExecutionRoleArn: the IAM role ARN `role` that we use in SageMaker Training and Processing jobs in [sagemaker_training.r](./sagemaker_training.r).
+- **SageMakerExecutionRoleArn**: the IAM role ARN `role` that we use in SageMaker Training and Processing jobs in [sagemaker_training.r](./sagemaker_training.r).
-- s3Bucket: A S3 bucket where we are going to save the output and setup the Amazon EventBridge trigger.
+- **s3Bucket**: A S3 bucket where we are going to save the output and setup the Amazon EventBridge trigger.
 You can use the `bucket` defined in [sagemaker_training.r](./sagemaker_training.r).

 ![cloudformation_human_approval](./doc/cloudformation_human_approval_1.png)

-The stack creation will take about 2 minutes.
+The stack creation takes about 2 minutes.

 ### Execution
 We can trigger an execution by uploading the `tourism_tsbl.rds` to the `s3Bucket` that we defined in the stack with a prefix of `r-fable-trip-forecasting/new-data`.
 Why `r-fable-trip-forecasting/new-data`?
 Because that's how we defined [the EventRule with Amazon EventBridge](https://github.com/aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/blob/7f476b629b6d2a30913039d1acefa6f474d709ba/cloudformation/human_approval.yaml#L740).
 So back to the RStudio IDE, we run the following code to upload the file to S3.